anabugaenko/market_impact/README.md

 # market_impact

-A powerful Package for fitting and calibrating nonlinear response functions to quantify the immediate and aggregate price and market impact of an order conditioned on order flow imbalance in continous double auctions.
+A python Package for fitting and calibrating nonlinear response functions to quantify the immediate and aggregate price and market impact of an order conditioned on order flow imbalance in continuous double auctions.